 Unit trusts and mutual funds are generally riskier than government bonds.

 3. How much money do you want to have by a given date?

-If you want your money to grow really fast in a short space of time then be aware that you have to be willing to take on more risk and this will also influence how your portfolio is structured.
+If you want your money to grow really fast in a short space of time then be prepared to take on more risk.

 The next question to ask yourself is: what are you going to do with that investment when it comes due?

 4. What do you really want?

-I ask this in "The Holistic Wealth Manifesto".
+I ask this question in The Holistic Wealth Manifesto.

 Let me know your thoughts in the comments section below.